gidgethub/gidgethub/README.md

 cat's name, Gidget, as part of the name.
 Since "Gidget" somewhat sounds like "git", I decided to go with "gidgethub".

+# Testing

+# Testing for pull request 1